jeancsamaral/inoa-tracking-system/README.md

 This is the backend of the Stock Monitoring and Alert System, developed using Django.
 It handles API endpoints, database management, and business logic.

+## Real-Time Stock Data with Polygon.io

+To obtain real-time stock data, it's necessary to use the Advanced plan of the Polygon.io API.
+However, for educational and development purposes, we have opted to use the free plan, which updates the stock information database daily.
+Although requests are made every 60 seconds, the stock quotes may not reflect the current market price in real-time with the free plan.

+We chose the Polygon.io API due to its extensive range of easily manipulable data, including detailed historical price records.
+This data is particularly useful for building charts and applying more complex mathematical models in financial and market analysis.
+This flexibility and richness of information make the API an excellent choice for developing applications and for learning about financial data analysis.

 ## Table of Contents

 1. [Folder Structure](#folder-structure)